 Like a lot of children, my son loves THINGS THAT GO.
-So he really enjoyed this opportunity of combining two of his favorite things: transportation and art!
+So he really enjoyed this transportation art preschool activity of combining two of his favorite things: transportation and art!

 I poured a little blue washable paint onto a large poster board that I had taped to the table.
 He chose to start with the roller that made big wide sweeping tracks.